Wednesday, 6 November 2024

 Peaceful Dove

-A brown bird hawking for insects took me a while to work out its identity, turn out it was a Rufous Songlark, identified by its rufous rump, although it looked and behaved nothing like a lark in real life!
+A brown bird hawking for insects took me a while to work out its identity, it was a Rufous Songlark, identified by its rufous rump, although it looked and behaved nothing like a lark in real life!
 It was darting around quickly and only allowed us to grab a few record shots.

 Rufous Songlark